manikumar005/manikumar005/README.md

 You can click the Preview link to take a look at your changes.
 -->
 I am good to learn python Now onwards i will update everythink in repository after I will commet then it will update to my repository
+Few actions we need to take everytime and update it then we can view whatever changes are happenibg here